-Pinnipeds breed on land (or ice) so they have to be able to move about on land as well.
+As pinnipeds breed on land (or ice), they have to be able to move around there as well.
 They have four flippers arranged in the typical mammalian limb pattern: two at the front and two at the back.
-In true seals, the hind flippers project behind the body and provide extra propulsion in association with a sideways swimming motion [p.
-188].
+In true seals, the hind flippers project behind the body and provide extra propulsion in association with a sideways swimming motion.
 The shorter front flippers are used for steering in the water and for pulling the body along on land.
-Fur seals and sea-lions use longer front flippers to 'fly' through the water; the hind flippers are mainly for steering and most of the power comes from the body muscles and spine.
-On land, however, the hind flippers can be brought forward beneath the body, allowing the animal to lift itself up and 'walk'.